 Bottom Line

-DVC resale restrictions are straightforward once you understand the three categories.
-The vast majority of resale buyers purchase at one of the 14 legacy resorts and have access to the full legacy portfolio — which includes the most desirable DVC properties at Walt Disney World, Disneyland, Hawaii, and beyond.
+DVC resale restrictions are straightforward once you understand the three categories and their implications.
+The vast majority of resale purchasers choose contracts at one of the 14 legacy resorts and find the access limitations manageable compared to the savings achieved.

-The restrictions exist primarily to protect Disney’s direct sales program at newer resorts.
-For families whose goal is staying at deluxe Disney resort accommodations at the best possible price, resale at a legacy resort remains the clear choice.
+The restrictions exist primarily to protect Disney's direct sales program at newer resorts while maintaining resale market activity at legacy properties.
+For families whose goal is staying at deluxe Disney resort accommodations at the best possible price, resale at a legacy resort remains the logical choice.

 Ready to browse?
-View current DVC resale listings or use the vacation point calculator to figure out how many points your family needs.
+View current DVC resale listings or use the vacation point calculator to determine how many points your family needs for your typical vacation plans.

 Got Something on Your Mind?